denis-migdal/RBrython/docs/runlib/index.md

 3. There is no function for unary operator.
 Having a e.g. `rich_uop(opname, a, pos)` could benefit Brython.

 Opinions:
 - I prefer using a source map instead of giving each functions the position as a parameter.
+Requiring to get the current line by parsing exception stacktrace.
+However, this is Browser dependant.

 ## Internal helpers